Minorities Research Group: Esme Langley

 Esme Langley (1919–1992) was the founder, secretary and driving force of the Minorities Research Group.
 She was responsible for editing and producing the Mainland and Arena Three magazines.
 She also appeared in several early documentaries about lesbians, including The important thing is love, released in 1971.

 Esme worked as a secretary and was working in the field of magazine publishing at the time when she started MRG.
 She raised her eldest son on her own without ever being married, which was an unusual thing to do at the time.
 In 1958 she wrote a semi-autobiographical book called Why Should I be Dismayed under the pseudonym of Ann Bruce, which describes her life from being in the A.T.S in occupied Germany to being a single parent and living in the conservative post Second World War era.

 The end

 After the legalisation of male homosexuality in the UK with the implementation of the Sexual Offences Act 1967 other more political organisations had appeared, such as the Campaign for Homosexual Equality which focuses on equal rights for all homosexuals.
 These superseded the objectives of Minorities Research Group and helped bring about its demise and evolution.

 The MRG ended with the final issue of Arena Three, which was published in March 1972.
-Former group member Jackie Forster went on to start Sappho magazine in the same year.
+Former group member Jackie Forster went on to start Sappho magazine and organisation in the same year.
 Jackie also went on to become an Executive member of the Campaign for Homosexual Equality and the Gay Liberation Front along with other former MRG members such as Maureen Duffy.